ChickHenEn/Portfolio/README.md

 ### All round knowledge
 while scripting is my major, I have a whole lot of experience in many other tasks.
 This includes UI design, interface, building, even modeling.
 ### Efficiency
 Overtime, I have developed the skill of working, FAST.
-I can complete commissions with light speed, while retaining optimization, and satisfactory results.
+I can complete commissions with light speed, while retaining optimization, and satisfactory results. my average wpm is 155 paired with quick witts i can guarantee fast returns.

+I am open majority of the time, so please necer feel pressured to ask me for a request!

 # Examples of WORK:
 Examples of work are provided below, however I have more on request.